pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_UNAUTHORIZED_VIEW

     Specifies the view to redirect to if a user attempts to access a URL/endpoint that they do not have permission to access.
+This can be a callable (which returns a URL or ``None``) or an endpoint or a URL.
-If this value is ``None``, the user is presented with a default HTTP 403 response.
+    If this value is ``None`` or the configured callable returns ``None`` or empty, the user is presented with a default HTTP 403 response.

     Default: ``None``.